 The households depend not only on the particular activity to sustain their livelihood instead they undertake numerous activities to reduce the incidence of poverty, to have resilience against risk and enhance their income.
 The result on distribution of sample household-based occupation pattern is depicted in Table 10.
 It could be observed that majority (85%) of the sample household has dairy farming as the main occupation, while agriculture was main occupation for rest (15%) of the households.
-Among the dairy sample households, 95 per cent, 90 per cent and 84% per cent of urban, transition and rural households had dairy as main occupation and remaining 5 per cent, 10 per cent and 16 per cent had agriculture as main occupation in North transect.
-While in South transect the dairy sample households, 90 per cent, 92 per cent and 70 per cent % of urban, transition and rural households had dairy as main occupation and remaining had agriculture as main occupation.
-Among the non-dairy sample households urban 35% per cent households had agriculture as main occupations that too only exist in North transect, while Casual labours constitute by 65 and ten per cent and business occupation constitute 90 per cent only exist in South transect.
-In transition as well as rural layer, all households possess agriculture as main occupation in both thetransects.
+Among the dairy sample households, 95, 90 and 84% of urban, transition and rural households had dairy as main occupation and remaining 5 per cent, 10 per cent and 16 per cent had agriculture as main occupation in North transect.
+While in South transect the dairy sample households, 90, 92 and 70% of urban, transition and rural households had dairy as main occupation and remaining had agriculture as main occupation.
+Among the non-dairy sample households urban 35%households had agriculture as main occupations that too only exist in North transect, while Casual labours constitute by 65 and ten per cent and business occupation constitute 90% only exist in South transect.
+In transition as well as rural layer, all households possess agriculture as main occupation in both the transects.
 Sample respondent were mainly depending on dairy, agriculture and others activity, this indicates their livelihood depends on the above mention occupation urbanization attracts the dairy activity farmers switching over from traditional activity to commercial activity.
-These findings are comparable with similar findings reported by (Singh AK et al.,).
+These findings are comparable with similar findings reported by Singh et al.,.